 NYT: The Best 100 Movies of the 21st Century

 I’m a sucker for these types of projects: “The 100 Best Movies of the 21st Century,” as selected by 500+ directors, actors, and other “notable names in Hollywood and around the world.”
 Love the chance to see individual ballots as well.
-The fluid presentation allows you to note what you’ve seen (82 in my case), mark what you’d like to see, and create your own ballot.
+The fluid presentation allows you to note what you’ve seen (82 in my case), mark what you’d like to see, and create your own top-10 ballot.
 Here’s mine:

 film